tronprotocol/tronweb/docs/tronweb-object.rst

 toSun
 ==============================

 Helper function that will convert a value in TRX to SUN.
-(1 SUN = 0.000001 TRX)
+(1 SUN = 0.000001 TRX).

 -------
 Usage